An Introduction to Geometric Topology: Fenchel--Nielsen coordinates

 In particular, the length of $\gamma$ depends continuously on the transformation $\varphi$.
 We will use this fact to prove the following.
 We suppose $g\geqslant 2$.

 \begin{prop} The Fenchel-Nielsen map

 is a homeomorphism. \end{prop} \begin{proof} We consider $\Teich(S_g)$ inside $\matR^\calS$ and examine the inverse map

 We prove that $\FN^{-1}$ is continuous.
 The map $\FN^{-1}$ assigns to the parameters $(l_i, \theta_i)$ a metric on $S_g$ constructed by attaching right-angled hexagons.
 Both the hexagons and the attaching maps depend continuously on the parameters $(l_i, \theta_i)$ and lift to a tessellation of $\matH^2$ into hexagons.
-Since the tessellation varies continuously, its deck transformations vary continuously (in the matrix topology of $\PSLR$) and hence the length functions too by Proposition \ref{trace:prop}.
+Since the decomposition into hexagons varies continuously, its deck transformations vary continuously in $\PSLR$ and hence the length functions too by Proposition \ref{trace:prop}.
 Therefore $\FN^{-1}$ is continuous.

 We prove that $\FN^{-1}$ is proper.
 Take a diverging sequence of parameters $(l_i,\theta_i)$ (that is, without converging subsequences) in $\matR_{>0}^{3g-3}\times \matR^{3g-3}$: we need to show that its image is also a diverging subsequence.
 The thesis is equivalent to show that the length function of some curve goes to infinity.
 If $l_i\to +\infty$ for some $i$ we are done.
 If $l_i\to 0$, the length of any curve intersecting essentially the shrinking curve $\gamma_i$ goes to infinity by Corollary \ref{strizza:cor}.
 It remains to consider the case where the length parameters $l_i$ converge to some non-zero value, but some twist parameter $\theta_j$ goes to infinity: in that case the length of any curve intersecting the twisted curve $\gamma_j$ goes to infinity by Proposition \ref{strettamente:convessa:prop}.